aimms/user-guide/aimms-ide/Aimms/Miscellaneous/Command Line Options/Command_Line_Options_-_As_Serv.rst

-Long Name:	--as-server
+:Long Name:	--as-server

-Short Name:	<none>
+:Short Name:	<none>

-Argument:	<none>
+:Argument:	<none>

-Description:	The –as-server option extends the –hidden option, and should be used when AIMMS is started with limited priviliges by a system service (e.g. through the Internet Information Server).
+The –as-server option extends the –hidden option, and should be used when AIMMS is started with limited priviliges by a system service (e.g. through the Internet Information Server).